g-e-kenney/prettyClusters/README.md

 ## Development
 ### Recent updates
+- `prepNeighbors` got some updates (20211214) that correct handling of smaller gene neighborhoods.
 - `gbToIMG` got some big fixes (20211129) that improve stability when it encounters problems (a GenBank file with no gene of interest, an AntiSmash-formatted GenBank file, a GenBank file with no annotations, etc.) and that improve output annotations, including both the metadata format and the content (particularly organism and scaffold info.)
 ### Up next
 - Some fixes to `prettyClusterDiagrams` that will make the coloring parameters more compatible with very short scaffolds (e.g. from metagenomes or MAGs) and that will fix one or two dumb errors that happen with user-specified colors.
-- Some updates to the suggested workflow when starting with user-annotated genomes.
+- Some updates to the suggested workflow when starting with user-annotated genomes (improved scripts and annotation recommendations.)
 ### Planned additions
 - Additional tools or instructions for import from UniProt metadata and from GFF/GFF-3 formatted files - haven't decided whether to keep guiding people towards GenBank as an input format (making `gbToIMG` the entry for non-IMG data), or whether to develop dedicated tools for one or two other common formats.
 If so, this will likely be a separate function that can also replace `generateNeighbors`, and it will likely suffer from the same data heterogeneity (and lack of gene family annotations) that that `gbToIMG` does.
 Supplementation with `incorpIprScan` is likely still going to be advisable.
 - Single scale bar in `prettyClusterDiagrams`.
 Probably will try generating a final fake "gene cluster" with single-nt "genes" every kb or something?